mondoohq/docs/docs/mql/resources/mondoo-pack/README.md

 ---
-title: Mondoo Resource Pack - MQL Resources
+title: Mondoo Platform Resource Pack - MQL Resources
-id: mondoo.pack
+id: mondoo.platform.pack
-sidebar_label: Mondoo Resource Pack
+sidebar_label: Mondoo Platform Resource Pack
 displayed_sidebar: MQL
 description: The Mondoo resource pack lets you interact with Mondoo Platform and its assets and resources.
 ---

-# Mondoo Resource Pack Reference
+# Mondoo Platform MQL Resource Pack Reference

 The Mondoo resource pack lets you interact with Mondoo Platform and its assets and resources.